 Known locally as Fur Rondy, the event has been going strong since before statehood.
 The event started in 1936 as a three-day sporting event timed to coincide with the return of miners and trappers loaded down with the fruits of a winter of work.
 The original event featured skiing, hockey, basketball, boxing, and a children's sled dog race down Fourth Avenue.

 Sports are still a big part of Anchorage Fur Rendezvous, but sprinting before reindeer or steering the fastest outhouse on skis put Rondy in a league of its own for competitive spirit.
 Fan favorites like the Outhouse Races and Running of the Reindeer, a mad dash down the streets of Anchorage with caribou at the racers’ heels, always draws a crowd.
 In the Open World Championship Sled Dog Races, dog teams and their mushers complete a high-speed loop daily for three days, with the fastest time the winner.
 The competition, which began in 1946, is considered the grandfather of all Alaska races.
 The sled dog races traditionally begin on Fourth Avenue at D Street, and run out to Far North Bicentennial Park and back.

 Despite a multitude of modern diversions, many traditional Fur Rendezvous events have withstood the test of time – several of which showcase Alaska's rich and varied Native cultures.

-Fur Rondy's Blanket Toss mimics an ancient Alaska Native whaling tradition in two ways; a walrus skin is used, and everyone can have a turn to either jump or grip the blanket's edge while tossing others as high as 20 feet into the air.
+Fur Rondy's Blanket Toss calls back to an ancient Alaska Native tradition in two ways; a walrus skin is used, and everyone can have a turn to either jump or grip the blanket's edge while tossing others as high as 20 feet into the air.
 What a view!

 Arts and crafts are a significant part of Alaska Native culture, and Rondy incorporates displays of intricately crafted works, from beautifully decorated showpieces to art that evokes traditional ways of life.
 Find creations from all over the state at The Charlotte Jensen Native Arts Market.

 The festival connects up to 45 different nonprofit organizations, making it an event for the community and by the community.
 There is something for everyone.
 For even more Fur Rondy information, including the schedule of events and travel specials, visit the Fur Rendezvous website.